Frédéric Barraquand

 I am a quantitative ecologist, with interests ranging from population dynamics or coexistence theory to the statistical analysis of time series.
 Much of my research deals with ecological interactions in a dynamic setting (and sometimes a spatially explicit one).

-I am a CNRS researcher.
-These are tenured, full-time research positions and all researchers belong to disciplinary sections.
-I am affiliated to the main ecology and evolution section (29) as well as the interdisciplinary section on mathematical, computational and physical modelling for the life sciences (51).
+I am a CNRS researcher, based at the Institute of Mathematics of Bordeaux.
+These are tenured, full-time research positions and researchers belong to disciplinary sections.
+I am affiliated to the main ecology and evolution section, as well as to the interdisciplinary section on mathematical, computational and physical modelling for the life sciences.

 Contact: frederic dot barraquand <sign_here> u-bordeaux dot fr.
-Now on Mastodon.
+Find me on Mastodon.

 Current projects include, on the statistical/modelling side: